Nick-Guzy/Pierres-sweet-and-savory-factory/README.md

 * EF Core
 * Razor
 * ASP
+* Identity
 # Setup steps
 1. Clone this repo.
-2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "Dr-Silly-String".
+2. Open your shell (e.g., Terminal or GitBash) and navigate to this project's production directory called "SweetAndSavoryFactory".
-4. Add Entity Framework Core packages: $ dotnet add package Microsoft.EntityFrameworkCore -v 6.0.0
-                                       $ dotnet add package Pomelo.EntityFrameworkCore.MySql -v 6.0.0
-5. Create the file appsettings.json file in your project directory, configure it with the following code {
+3. Create the file appsettings.json file in your project directory, configure it with the following code {
   "ConnectionStrings": {
     "DefaultConnection": "Server=localhost;Port=3306;database=[databasename];uid=[username];pwd=[password];"
   }
 }
 and input the database name for [databasename], your username for [username], and password for [password]
-6. In the production directory run dotnet watch run to use the application
+4. In the production directory run dotnet watch run to use the application
 # Known bugs
 None
 # License information with copyright and date